What’s the Difference Between Chipotle Salad vs. Bowl?

 Price

 The price of Chipotle Bowl and Salad are almost the same for standard servings.
-They range from $6.50 to $7.50.
 Yet, adding extra ingredients like steak, chips, guacamole, or salsa can cost you $1.30 to $2.50 per extra.

 In short, these similarities between Chipotle salad and the Chipotle bowl create real confusion.
 However, by considering their differences and similarities, you can order the healthiest meal for yourself.